Pesticide Applicator Certification Exam Information:

-- Individuals may register and schedule to take the exam on Saipan.
+- Individuals may register and schedule to take the exam.

 Candidates must register at least 3 working days prior to the scheduled examination date.
 Candidates who submit incomplete registration forms OR do not make the appropriate exam payment will not be allowed to take the exam.

 For both Private and Commercial Certification for Pesticide Application an individual must first submit an Examination Application for Pesticide Certification along with a Non Refundable Exam Fee of $10.00 to reserve a seat for the exam day (payment must be made payable to CNMI Treasury).